t0biW/SAP_BTP_onboarding/docs/11_AI_Analytics.md

       ```
       npm install dotenv
       ```
-   - Create a new file in hte root of the project and name it `.env`.
+   - Create a new file in the root of the project and name it `.env`.
 Write following in the file:

       ```
       USERNAME=